flian/hova/README.md

   entity User{int:id,string:name,int age,User:wife,Address:home,Address[]: addresses}
   entiy  Address{String country,String address}

- while user try to search a User, first user can selector properties.    ＜/br＞ for example customer select user, then next select box will popup {id,name,age,wife}   ＜/br＞
+ while user try to search a User, first user can selector properties.

+ for example customer select user, then next select box will popup {id,name,age,wife}

-  a. choose id, as id is inteter, next select box will popup {>,<,= etc}    ＜/br＞
+  a. choose id, as id is inteter, next select box will popup {>,<,= etc}

-  b. choose name, as name is String, next select box will popup {contains,start with,is,not,endwith etc}    ＜/br＞
+  b. choose name, as name is String, next select box will popup {contains,start with,is,not,endwith etc}

-  b. choose wife, as wife is another entity, next select box will popup another {User} search.    ＜/br＞
+  c. choose wife, as wife is another entity, next select box will popup another {User} search.

-  d. choose home, as home is another entity, next select box will popup {Adress} search   ＜/br＞
+  d. choose home, as home is another entity, next select box will popup {Adress} search.